Top 6 Google Alerts Alternatives

 Talkwalker offers you two types of alternatives to Google Alerts.
 A pricier version and a free product – Talkwalker Alerts.

 Talkwalker Alerts works just like Google Alerts and also is free, so it definitely is an alternative to Google’s solution.

-The main product consists of social listening and analytics suite, influencer marketing platform, and AI engine.
+The main product consists of a social listening and analytics suite, an influencer marketing platform, and an AI engine.
 You can use Talkwalker for various purposes and it surely delivers a lot more insights and analytics than Google Alerts.